crazyyy/wp-framework/wordpress/wp-content/plugins/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.5.1 &mdash; 05 of January 2021 =

+* Feature: Completely change folder structure to comply with [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading with namespaces.
+* Feature: Included a Fields API to more easily generate Fields for controlling fields used in the admin pages.
+* Feature: Included a Template class to allow better separation of HTML and PHP files.
+* Tweak: Include compatibility with PHP 8+
+* Tweak: More well structured `composer.json` and using it's autoloader.
+* Tweak: All PHP files now live inside of `src` folder.
+* Tweak: Moved all files to use the `[]` array syntax.
+* Tweak: GitHub repository no longer tracks the `vendor` folder.
+* Fix: Correctly order the `fp_array_get` params with it's usage props @henrikwirth.
+* Fix: Make sure WordPress 5.6+ administration proper display fields.
+* Fix: Menu icon is properly displayed on version of WordPress 5.5 or higher

 = 0.5.0 &mdash; 09 of November, 2019 =